Understanding Dynamic and Static Dashboards on ENA.

 This video helps you to understand the differences between dynamic and static dashboards on ENA Entuity Network Analytics.

-One of the fundamental concepts with the new ENA dashboards includes understanding dynamic and static dashboard types.
+One of the fundamental concepts with the new ENA dashboards includes understanding Dynamic and Static Dashboard.
 This article is going to show you the basic concepts of what Dynamic Dashboards and Static Dashboards are on ENA Entuity Network Analytics and how you can easily distinguish them during the network management process.

-Also, you can select the ports dashboard and change the context from one of the devices to another and the dashboard updates accordingly.
+Also, you can select the Ports Dashboard and change the context from one of the Devices to another and the dashboard would updates accordingly.
 (In this example, we changed hq01 to hq02 and the dashboard updated automatically.)

-Static dashboards are not context-specific and will only be visible if you’re focused on
+Different from Dynamic Dashboard, Static Dashboards are not context-specific and will only be visible if you’re focused on the My Network View.

-In this example, I’ve defined a static dashboard to focus on New York location.
-If I change the context, you will see that the New York dashboard is no longer visible in my list of dashboards.
-Static dashboards have their place and are a good option when you need to create a dashboard that’s focused on a predefined set of views devices and other components.
+In this example, I’ve defined a Static Dashboard to focus on the New York location.
+If I change the context, you will see that the New York Dashboard is no longer visible in the List of Dashboards under the All Dashboards menu.
+Static Dashboards have their place and are a good option when you need to create a dashboard that’s focused on a predefined set of Views, Devices or other components.

-As you can see on the new york dashboard, each dashlet refers to a specific view.
-In this example, the new york view has included open incidents, new york topology and the current state of devices.
+As you can see from the New York Dashboard, each dashlet refers to a specific View.
+In this example, the New York View has included Open Incidents, New York Topology (Map Dashlet) and the current state of devices (Device Status Dashlet).

-One thing to remember, in a static dashboard, the dashlets don’t need to be focused on the same components.
-They can be different as you see here focused on my East Coast region.
+One thing to remember, in a Static Dashboard, the dashlets don’t need to be focused on the same components.
+They can be different as you see here focused on the East Coast Region.
 In this case, the dashboard definition includes dashlets that are focused on their own unique set of components.
-From the view below, you can see all the incidents in the East Coast as well as the dashlets including a device status summary, a topology map for each of Florida and new locations and specific device CPU metrics for each of the routers in both Florida and New York.
+From the View below, you can see all the incidents in the East Coast as well as the dashlets including a Device Status Summary, a Topology Map for each of Florida and New York locations and specific device CPU metrics for each of the routers in both Florida and New York.

 But they have some key differences: